Taylor Swift Touches On The Importance Of Mental Health During ‘Reputation’ Concert: ‘Be Kind To Yourself’

 More and more celebrities have been stepping up and choosing to use their celebrity status to raise awareness of the mental health issues people endure every day, especially when it comes to substance and alcohol abuse and body dysphoria.

-Aside from Swift, other young celebrities who have been out-spoken about the issue include Lili Reinhart, Ariana Grande and Demi Lovato.
+Aside from Swift, other young celebrities who have been outspoken about the issue include Lili Reinhart, Ariana Grande, and Demi Lovato.